-- Build aspirations for deliberating and acting for the public good.
+- Facilitate deliberation and action for the public good

-Community-engaged research and creative work involve integrating community partners.
-The collaboration should be mutually beneficial and reciprocal.
+Community-engaged research and creative work projects are co-developed with community partners.
+Collaboration between students and partners should be mutually beneficial and reciprocal.
 For example, a project might answer a research question that is important to the student researcher while also meeting a need that is important to the community.
 Potential partners include nonprofits, grassroots organizations, government agencies or entrepreneurs and businesses.

 Applications are reviewed on a rolling basis.
 Please expect 2-4 weeks for your application to be reviewed.